e-scooter-2077/documentation/Use Cases.md

 ##### 11 - Integration with legacy payment system
 >As the business manager, I want the customers to pay for rides through the existing system.

-_Does the legacy system keep track of all users data?_
+_Does the legacy system keep track of all customers data?_
 >If I remember correctly, yes.

 _From the legacy system documentation:_